jamesyin96/conference_central/README.md

 - typeOfSession: we have different kinds of sessions, but if the user does not specify which type, we can let it be "Unknown", so use ndb.StringProperty(default='Unknown')
 - date: Similar to conference date, we need to have a date for the session, so use ndb.DateProperty()
 - startTime: To inform people to attend the session at the right time, we also need to have a property indicating the start time of the session, so use ndb.TimeProperty()

-#### Speaker:
-It's a class containing information about a speaker.
-This class is not used for now.
-But it can extend the session information about the speaker if people want to know more about the speaker.
-This class can also be used for implementing a speaker related endpoint.
-Peoperties are:

-- name: ndb.StringProperty(required=True)
-- age: ndb.IntegerProperty()
-- industry: It represents which industry for field this speaker comes from, so use ndb.StringProperty()

 ### Endpoint APIs
 - getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions